deacristi/docFlow/docs/docflow_quickstart.md

 Answer these questions to confirm readiness:
 - What is the configuration-first development principle?
-- What are the forbidden async/sync patterns?
+- What are the 5 layers of docFlow v2.0?
+- When should you check context health?
 - What is the Research-Plan-Implement workflow?
 - Where should all numeric values be stored?